UI/UX Design

 Process

-To understand the provider verification workflows, I reviewed previous team work, project documentation, and stakeholder-provided materials.
-Using affinity diagramming and workflow mapping, I synthesized 5 key problem areas and prioritized them based on severity, identifying 3 core challenges that accounted for over 80% of overall workflow inefficiencies:
+To understand provider verification workflows, I reviewed previous team work, project documentation, and stakeholder-provided materials.
+I synthesized 5 key problem areas and prioritized them based on severity, identifying 3 core challenges that accounted for over 80% of overall workflow inefficiencies.

 Target Audience